Tampa Bay Rays Odds

 As with the run line, the totals bet can make even the mismatched games more appealing.
 Bettors on both the over and under sides automatically have some rooting interest, not to mention the chance to profit if the game breaks their way.

 Bet on Rays props and futures

-Pregame bets on Rays games can keep you busy all season, but there are also other betting options to explore.
+Pregame bets on Rays games can keep you busy all season, but other betting options exist to explore.
 There are scores of prop bets on the individual games and some of the season-long variety.
-Speaking of the season as a whole, the futures odds market can keep you engaged with a wide range of opportunities to consider.
+Speaking of the season, the futures odds market can keep you engaged with a wide range of opportunities to consider.